Sergio-Daniel-Pires/python-whatsapp-wrapper/docs/source/examples.rst

 Examples
 ========

-This is a section dedicated to show examples of how to use the library.
-Examples are good to show how to use the library in a practical way, but no good for use as real project, because theres no WSGI, no isolated context, error handling, no tests, no documentation, etc.
+This section is dedicated to showcasing examples of how to use the library.
+Examples are valuable for demonstrating practical usage, but they should not be directly used as the basis for a real project.
+They typically lack important features such as WSGI support, isolated contexts, error handling, tests, and documentation.

 :any:`examples.echo_bot`
 ------------------------

-Like a Hello World for chatbots, this example shows how to create a simple bot that echoes the user text input.
+Echo bot are like a "Hello World" forz chatbots, this example demonstrates how to create a simple bot that echoes the user's text input.

 .. toctree::
    :hidden: